tlecomte/friture/doc/index.rst

 ------------------------------------

 The Delay Estimator can identify and measure a delay between two audio streams.
-It works by locating energy peaks in the audio signals of each of the two channels.
-The Left channel should be the reference, i.e. the channel where the peak is heard first.
+It works by computing how much the audio signals look like each other depending on the relative delay, and looking for the maximum of similarity (mathematically, the "similarity" function is a generalized cross-correlation with a PHAT-transform weighting, time-smoothed by an exponential filter).

 Instructions:
-    1. Plug the reference channel (output of the burst generator, or output of the mixing console) to the Left channel
+    1. Plug the reference signal (the output of the mixing console) to the Left channel.
-    2. Plug the delayed channel (measurement microphone) to the Right channel
+    2. Plug the delayed channel (the measurement microphone) to the Right channel.
-    3. Enable the two-channel mode in Friture settings, and make sure that the First channel is the Left channel, and the Second channel is the Right channel
+    3. Enable the two-channel mode in Friture settings, and make sure that the First channel is the Left channel, and the Second channel is the Right channel.
-    4. Add a new dock, and choose the Delay Estimator in the widget list
+    4. Add a new dock, and choose the Delay Estimator in the widget list.
     5. Play a Burst signal in your system (using Friture burst generator if you will), with a period of one second.
     6. The delay will be displayed in milliseconds and, equivalently, in meters.
-       If you see the message "Peaks fot found", it means that the signal is either too weak, or saturated in one or both of the input channels, or the bursts are masked by the ambiant noise in the measurement microphone channel.
+       If a meaningless delay is displayed, a low confidence is probably displayed too, and it means that the signal is either too weak, or saturated in one or both of the input channels, or the signal is masked by the ambiant noise in the measurement microphone channel, or the room is too reverberant.

 ..
 Indices and tables
    ==================